LifeIsAlsoGG/MyPractice-Neusoft/README.md

 # MyPractice-Neusoft
- this is my practice from practice in neusoft
+ this is my practice when I study in neusoft

+## import data to mysql from uploading excel

+/import-Excel